Civil Bombing Decoy SF1 (c)- Downside

 Turner’s concerns were valid and suddenly decoys became the number one priority for those who should have known better long before.

-After Coventry the building of bombing decoy sites began in earnest around major cities in the UK.
+In the dark days of 1940 & 41, there was no effective method of defence against the nazi bombing campaign that was decreed by Hitler to do as much damage as possible to economic and civilian targets.
+After the Coventry raid, the building of bombing decoy sites began in earnest around major cities in the UK.
 At a time when Britain had very few effective night time defences it was necessary to use any means possible to divert German bombers.
 Decoy sites were a cost effective and relatively quick way to provide at least some protection on a country wide scale, using locally available materials and very limited manpower.

 A German ‘Herman’ 1000 kg blast demolition bomb .
 Most bombs used were smaller 250 and 500 kg high explosive types.
 The name came from the Herman Goring the Luftwaffe Chief who was also very heavy!